 As much as you might love someone and miss your life together as a couple, sometimes, it's better to put the relationship behind you and try to move on.

-Ammanda says this is best option in some cases, especially, “If you’ve been with someone who made you feel bad about yourself or with whom you couldn’t be vulnerable, or couldn’t be yourself – then best avoid getting back with them.”
+Ammanda says this is best option in some cases, especially "if you’ve been with someone who made you feel bad about yourself, caused feelings of anxiety, or you were with someone and you couldn't be vulnerable about them, you couldn't be yourself.
+In those cases, then best avoid getting back together with them."
+These are among the top red flags in a relationship.

 Are there any advantages of getting back together with an ex?

-We all know there are a few logical plus points of being in a couple when it comes to raising children and the money that’s saved by having one household instead of two – but what about the emotional advantages for yourself?
+We all know there are a few logical plus points of being in a couple, as society is skewered so towards those in a partnership, from mortgage-approval rates to plus one notes on wedding invitations.
+But what about the emotional advantages for yourself?

 Ammanda says that getting back with an ex should make you feel safe and comfortable, as any good relationship should.
-She said, “[There are] all the benefits that come with being with somebody that you care about, someone that you feel vulnerable with and that you’re happy to share their own vulnerabilities with them.”
+“The main advantage is all the benefits that come with being with somebody that you care about, someone that you feel vulnerable with and that you’re happy to share their own vulnerabilities with them.”

 If you’ve decided that your relationship deserves another chance, here are Ammanda’s tips for making sure that it lasts.